collins-b/aws-k8s-ci/CI-CD-on-AWS-using-k8s-CircleCI-and-Docker.md

 i.
 Confirm the current context is set to the k8s cluster in the AWS.

    `kubectl config  current-context`.
 Output should be the cluster name.
-For my case `cd.k8s.local`
+In my case `cd.k8s.local`

 ii.
 Let's create an initial deployment, manually.
 Run: